praveens-git-bit/Ignite2024/Exercise5.md

 ![task-3.1.2.png](media/labMedia/exercise5_1.8.2.png)

-22. Click on a **+ Code** above the first cell of the notebook.
+22. Hover above the first cell and then click on the **+ Code** icon.

+>**Note:** The new cell will be created right above the existing cell.

 ![task-3.1.2.png](media/labMedia/exercise5_1.8.1.png)

 23. Paste the copied **query** and run the new **cell**.

 ![task-3.1.2.png](media/labMedia/exercise5_1.9.png)

-**Note:** Copilot may not respond as expected,please copy and paste the following code to obtain the result:
+>**Note:** Copilot may not respond as expected,please copy and paste the following code to obtain the result:

 ```
 # Load the table into a Spark DataFrame